-As part of our \$300.0 million stock repurchase program, we entered into an accelerated share repurchase agreement ("ASR") with Goldman, Sachs & Co. on April 28, 2014 to repurchase \$70.0 million of our common stock.
-We paid \$70.0 million on April 29, 2014 and received an initial delivery of approximately 1.0 million shares based on the then current market price of \$49.17, which were retired.
-The remaining \$21.0 million was recorded as an equity forward contract and was included in Additional paid-in capital in stockholder's equity in the Condensed balance sheet as of June 30, 2014.
-The final number of shares to be repurchased is based on our volume-weighted average stock price during the term of the transaction, less an agreed upon discount.
+In January 2015, our Board of Directors authorized the repurchase of the next \$100.0 million under the repurchase program which we anticipate completing within twelve months.
+On April 28, 2015, we entered into an accelerated share purchase agreement ("2015 ASR") to repurchase \$70.0 million of our common stock.
+Under the terms of the 2015 ASR, we paid \$70.0 million on April 29, 2015 and received an initial delivery of approximately 0.8 million shares based on the current market price of \$59.45, which we retired.
+The remaining \$21.0 million was recorded as an equity forward contract and was included in Additional paid-in capital in stockholders' equity in the Condensed balance sheet as of June 30, 2015.
+As of June 30, 2015, we have \$130.0 million remaining under the April 2014 stock repurchase program.
+The 2015 ASR was completed on July 23, 2015 with a final delivery of approximately 0.3 million shares.
+Under the 2015 ASR, we received a total of approximately 1.2 million shares for an average share price of \$60.52.
+The final number of shares repurchased was based on our volume-weighted average stock price during the term of the transaction, less an agreed upon discount.